AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-Max SP +30. | 5
+When enemies are ignited, frozen or time-slowed, the Valkyrie deals 15% more Total DMG for 8s.
+Triggering it again refreshes its duration. | 10
-When Valkyries counter or are countered by enemies, they deal 10% more Total DMG. | 10
+When spending at least 100/125 SP at once, all enemies take 10%/20% more Total DMG for 15s (cannot stack).
+Triggering it again resets the duration. | 15

 !!! note
-    Effective for 6.2.
+    Effective for 6.3.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----: